 Buying intent refers to a prospect’s willingness to purchase a thing now or in the near future.
 Buying intent signals indicate if a client is still looking into your products, is already intrigued, is ready to purchase, or isn’t interested at all.
 If you know where a prospect stands, you can better arrange your lead engagement and nurturing efforts, concentrating on the most promising leads to get the best results.

 Aligning sales and marketing through Signals

 You may use compelling event signals to figure out where an account is in the purchasing process.
 Then you may send the right message, offer, and content to them.
-Here are some B2B sales tips on using signals to your advantage and for aligning your sales and marketing processes.
+Here are some B2B sales tips on using signals to your advantage and aligning your sales and marketing processes.

 Use signals to identify early opportunities.